-- Disaster Alert
+- 1. Disaster Alert

 - 2. Safety First

 - 3. Getting Started

 - 4. Building & Environmental Stabilization

 - 5. Documentation

 - 6. Retrieval & Protection

 - 7. Damage Assessment

 - 8. Salvage Priorities

-- Take staff lists, institutional data and emergency plans and supplies.

-- Appoint a staff contact to give instructions on returning to work.

-2. Safety First
+Safety First

 - Remain calm and reassuring. - Alert staff to potential hazards. - Look for loose/downed power lines.
 Report and avoid area. - Look for electrical damage (sparks, broken/frayed wires, burning insulation).
 Turn off electricity at the main switch. - Shut off water. - Be aware of any gas smell or blowing/hissing sound.
 Open a window and immediately leave the building.
 Turn off the gas main valve if trained.
 Call the gas company ASAP. - DO NOT reenter the building until declared safe to return. - DO NOT drive on flooded roads.